CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a specific technology (Tailwind CSS v4) and project context (Graph Explorer) but remains too high-level, listing broad categories rather than concrete actions.
-It critically lacks a 'Use when...' clause, making it difficult for Claude to know when to select this skill over others.
-The description would benefit from explicit trigger terms and actionable specifics.
+It critically lacks any 'Use when...' guidance, making it difficult for Claude to know when to select this skill over others.
+The description reads more like a topic label than an actionable skill selector.

 Suggestions

-List specific concrete actions such as 'apply Tailwind utility classes, configure responsive breakpoints, use data attributes for component state styling, set up dark mode variants'.
+List specific concrete actions the skill enables, such as 'apply Tailwind utility classes, configure responsive breakpoints, use data attributes for state-based styling, set up dark mode variants.'

 DimensionReasoningScore